 Of all the forces that threaten the future of the family enterprise, procrastination is perhaps the most insidious.
 The job of transition is complex and filled with many tasks and emotions.

-“The company needs to devote adequate time to position the next generation,” says Bryck.
+“The company needs to devote adequate time to position the next generation,” said Bryck.
 “That process includes getting family members to grow from operational jobs to leadership positions, assuming they are capable.”

 Given sufficient time and dedication, you can ensure your family enterprise stays afloat when it’s passed to a new generation.
 Above all, the communication gaps and unstated emotional conflicts need to be resolved in a way that recognizes the fraught interface of family and business systems.